Where can I get financial support?

-- Requesting an Emergency Loan: Contact Campus Wellbeing and inform them you need an emergency loan.
+- Requesting an Emergency Loan: Contact Student Wellbeing and inform them you need an emergency loan.

-You will be required to complete a loan document, provide identification and then submit your approved loan document to the Cashier’s Counter (Level 1, 16-18 Wally’s Walk, Building C8A).
+You will be required to complete a loan document, provide identification and then submit your approved loan document to the Cashier’s Counter (18 Wally’s Walk, Level 2 MUSE).

 For further information refer to the Student Loan and Grants Policy.

 Phone: (02) 9850 7497